chankyo123/digit-v3-pybullet/README.md

-## Robot Model
+## To Start
 A lot of robotic dynamics softwares (such as Matlab robotics toolbox, Pinocchio, and PyBullet) are sensitive to the order of joints & links in URDF.
-If you want to create URDF for a branched robot, you should CROSS-CHECK (e.g. Inertia Matrix) it among Matlab robotics toolbox, PyBullet, and Roy Featherstone spatial dynamics library.
+If you want to create URDF for a branched robot and use that robot model in a certain simulator, you should CROSS-CHECK (e.g. Inertia Matrix) it among Matlab robotics toolbox, PyBullet, and Roy Featherstone spatial dynamics library to be consistent.

 ### Model
 Robot described in URDF and XML format each including all meshes and stl files for visualization and contact.